-Independence Blue Cross (IBC) provides health insurance and related services to some 2.5 million members in southeastern Pennsylvania and, through its affiliates, to more than 9.6 million people nationwide.
+Independence Hospital Indemnity Plan, through Independence Blue Cross (IBC), provides health insurance and related services to some 2.5 million members in southeastern Pennsylvania and, through its affiliates, to more than 9.6 million people nationwide.
 The company's plans include Personal Choice (PPO), Keystone Health Plan East (HMO and POS), and traditional indemnity options for groups, families, and individuals.
 It also offers supplemental Medicare, dental, vision, life, and disability insurance.
 Through subsidiary AmeriHealth Administrators, IBC provides third-party administration (TPA) services.
 It is an independent licensee of the Blue Cross and Blue Shield Association.

 The company offers its services in 25 US states and Washington, DC.